 - Read in different translations – If you have time, reading in different translations will also increase understanding.
 (For more about Bible translations or for help choosing a new Bible see “3 Steps to Help You Choose a New Bible.”)

 Please don’t ask what the Scripture “means to you.”
 (Major pet peeve by the way…) Every Scripture passage in the Bible has ONE meaning – what God meant when the Scripture was first written.
-Although there is just one meaning, God’s Word has endless application.
-Our task in this step is to discover through observation of the text the original meaning of the passage.
+Our goal in this step is to carefully observe the text and record what we find.
 (Side note: Before you begin observing, make sure you understand the context of the passage.
 If you aren’t sure what this mean, check out this post: “4 Things to Consider for Biblical Context.”)